docker/docs/content/subscription/faq.md

 ### What happens if I pay for an annual subscription and add more seats later?

-When you add seats to your plan in the middle of your billing cycle, a prorated amount is charged for the additional seats.
+When you add seats to your plan in the middle of your billing cycle, you're charged a prorated amount for the additional seats.

 ### What happens to my collaborators when I move to a Personal subscription?